 But there is one thing that you can do when you find yourself in a hole that is just getting deeper and deeper… stop digging!

 There can’t be any doubt that lack of coordination in transportation and development planning between the City and District is part of the problem.
 And that it is in the public’s interest, if not in the interests of certain politicians and senior managers, for closer coordination between City and District planners to be mandated.
-There needs to be a combined review be done of the impact on traffic of all projects that have been approved are that are under consideration in order to forecast how much worse its going to get before it can start getting better.
+There needs to be a combined review of the impact on traffic of all projects that have been approved or that are under consideration in order to forecast how much worse it’s going to get before it can start getting better.

 It may be obvious to the average citizen this needs to happen, but it won’t happen unless there is a real change in direction at City Hall.

 ps.
-It’s ironic that in 1906, the year before the City was carved out of the District, a street trolley car system was started that eventually took passengers from the foot of Lonsdale west to Capilano River and east to the end of Lynn Valley road.
-There were only 2,000 people living in North Vancouver at the time but it seems density wasn’t a precondition then as it is today.
+It’s ironic that in 1906, the year before the City was carved out of the District, a street trolley car system was started in North Vancouver that eventually took passengers from the foot of Lonsdale west to Capilano River and east to the end of Lynn Valley road.
+There were only 2,000 people living here at the time so it seems density wasn’t a much of a precondition as it is today.